MaibornWolff/hybrid-cloud-postgresql-operator/README.md

 * Kopf marks every object it manages with a finalizer, that means that if the operator is down or doesn't work a `kubectl delete` will hang.
 To work around that edit the object in question (`kubectl edit <type> <name>`) and remove the finalizer from the metadata.
 After that you can normally delete the object.
 Note that in this case the operator will not take care of cleaning up any azure resources.
 * If the operator encounters an exception while processing an event in a handler, the handler will be retried after a short back-off time.
 During the development you can then stop the operator, make changes to the code and start the operator again.
 Kopf will pick up again and rerun the failed handler.
-* When a handler was successfull but you still want to rerun it you need to fake a change in the object being handled.
+* When a handler was successful, but you still want to rerun it you need to fake a change in the object being handled.
 The easiest is adding or changing a label.